reactioncommerce/reaction-docs/developer/tutorial/creating-a-plugin.md

 One important thing to understand is that at any point in time when RC goes to render a route/page it's going to determine how to pull the layout record from a key of `layout + workflow`.
 The `coreWorkflow` is a special case in that it is a workflow with just one step.
 It is essentially the "default" workflow when you hit the home page.

+Also note that we have other parts that we could substitute without changing our layout.
+For example we change point our header or footer to a custom template by changing the values for "layoutHeader" or "layoutFooter".

 ## Customizing Templates